systematically-design/tokenScript-Documentation/src/docs/01-getting-started/02-quick-start-app.md

 **Use Comments**: Document your tokens as you create them.
 Future you will thank you!

 **Experiment**: Don't worry about making mistakes.
-TokenScript will show you errors, and you can always fix them.
+Systematically will show you errors, and you can always fix them.

-**Save Often**: Your work is automatically saved to the cloud, but it's good practice to check that cloud sync is working.
+**Save Often**: Your work is automatically saved to the cloud via Systematically, but it's good practice to check that cloud sync is working.

 **Explore Visualizations**: When you create scales, hover over them to see beautiful visualizations appear.